 Supervisors play a fundamental role in supporting PGRs throughout their studies.
 The University recognises, however, that the exact nature of the supervisory process will vary depending on the academic discipline and associated research environment.

 Each PGR will have a main supervisor who is their first point of contact.

 Departments are encouraged, where practicable, to appoint a supervisory team, ie to appoint one or more co-supervisors in addition to the main supervisor.
 A co-supervisor:

-a. must be appointed when the main supervisor is inexperienced (see section below on professional development for supervisors);
+a. must be appointed when the main supervisor is inexperienced (see below);

 b. should normally be appointed, from a different disciplinary perspective, when research is highly interdisciplinary;

 c. should normally be appointed, from the partner department, when research is being conducted across departments;